Blog Banner SVG

 Example of Sole Proprietorship

-John, a graphic designer, chooses to start his freelance business as a sole proprietorship to avoid the complexities and costs of forming an LLC.
-He files his business income on his personal tax return and is free of any complex compliance requirements.
+US example: John, a freelance graphic designer in Texas, starts as a sole proprietorship to avoid the state filing fee and the Operating Agreement complexity of forming an LLC.
+He reports his business income on Schedule C of Form 1040 along with his personal tax return.

 Important: One significant drawback of this structure is that the owner is personally liable for any debts or legal claims against the business, meaning personal assets like savings or property could be at risk.
 Hence, it’s crucial to understand the pros and cons of LLC vs sole proprietorship.